 • Grand Canyon University– BA in Digital Film Online

 Ministry degrees are abundant at ABHE-accredited colleges to follow Christ’s example.
-This major is more spiritual than academic for faithful laity to easily prepare for thoughtful service.
-Though ordination requires a graduate degree, majors could excel as youth pastors, worship directors, religious ed teachers, and missionaries.
+This major is more spiritual than academic to prepare students for thoughtful service.
+Ordination may require a graduate degree.
+Still, majors could excel as:

 • Eastern University– Online BA in Youth Ministry Leadership

 • Regent University– BA in Christian Ministry Online